venkataravuri/ai-ml-notes/docs/machine-learning.md

 ## Concepts - Statistics & Linear Algebra

+## Probability Distribution

+This is a univariate probability distribution, which is the probability distribution of a single random variable.
+This is in contrast to a bivariate or multivariate probability distribution, which defines the probability distribution of two or more random variables.

+Check out this site to learn about 76 types of univariate distribution

 #### What are Logits in machine learning?

 Logits interpreted to be the unnormalised (or not-yet normalised) predictions (or outputs) of a model.
 These can give results, but we don't normally stop with logits, because interpreting their raw values is not easy.